arjan/sworm/README.md

-This way, any MFA can be used with Sworm like it can with Swarm, and does not need to be aware of it, because the delegate process handles name registration, process shutdown on name conflicts, and, in the near future, process handoff.
+This way, any MFA can be used with Sworm like it can with Swarm, and does not need to be aware of it, because the delegate process handles name registration, process shutdown on name conflicts, and process handoff.

-## Node affinity / node black-/whitelisting
+## Node affinity / node deny-/allowlisting

-Contrarily to Swarm, Sworm does not have a black- or whitelisting mechanism.
+Contrarily to Swarm, Sworm does not have a deny- or allowlisting mechanism.
 By design, each Sworm in the cluster only distributes processes among those nodes that explicitly have that particular sworm started in its supervision tree.